bookshelfdave/simlink/README.md

 # simlink

 Do you remember the order of args to make a symlink?
-I unually don't!
+I usually don't!

 Simlink doesn't care which order you specify arguments!
 All you need is a file/directory that exists, and one that doesn't (yet!).
 This is going to [change the world](http://www.zombo.com/)!!